farkkilab/tribus/README.md

 ### Tribus for cell type classification

 * We provide a jupyter notebook example.
-Please see example here: (coming soon)
+Please see example `Tribus_run.ipynb`.
-* Example datasets and more scripts could be downloaded from Synapse: (link coming soon)
+* Example datasets and more scripts could be downloaded from Synapse with ID: `syn53754523`.

 #### Input dataset